 Constipation can also occur when dogs aren’t given enough fiber.
 This can be caused by a diet of low-quality dog food that is too low in fiber.
 This showcases why feeding your dog high-quality food is essential, as it’s a delicate balance.

 Sometimes, dogs eat things that they shouldn’t.
 Indigestible materials such as bones, hair, sticks, rocks, and dirt can all lead to obstructing your dog’s poop.
 This can also occur if your dog eats a toy.
 Sometimes, surgery is necessary to remove the foreign object.

 4. Change in Diet

 If you’ve changed your dog’s food too rapidly or they’ve eaten something new, this can affect your dog’s poop.
 When you want to introduce new food to your dog, it needs to be done gradually by adding a small amount of new food to the old every day.
 The new food is slowly increased until the old food is completely phased out.

 5. Not Enough Water

 Not enough water in your dog’s system can lead to drier poop, which will be harder to pass.
 Always ensure that your pup has constant access to clean and fresh water.
 The water bowl should always be cleaned and filled with fresh water every day.
 It should be located where your dog can always get to it.

 6. Not Enough Exercise

-A lack of exercise can cause your dog’s system to slow down, and this can lead to irregular bowel movements.
-Playtime and regular walks can help stimulate the colon, which can keep constipation away.
+A lack of exercise can cause your dog’s system to slow down, leading to irregular bowel movements.
+Playtime and regular walks can help stimulate the colon, keeping constipation away.

 7. Change in Routine